 The first part of the RAF determines the funding allocation based solely on objective measures of each region's share of the State's affordable housing need.
-The RAF uses the following 2000 US Census data to calculate this regional need distribution.
+The RAF uses the most current and complete data from the US Census Bureau, including the decennial census and the American Community Survey, and the US Department of Housing and Urban Development, including the Comprehensive Housing Affordability Strategy, to calculate this regional need distribution.